 Best Fruit and Nut Salad.
-This salad is quick to make AND packed with superfoods!
-It’s a Super Salad if you will!
-Very healthy, using everything from strawberries, raspberries, and blackberries to bossage kale, chia seeds, pecans, and sprouted spelt.
+This salad is quick to make AND packed with great ingredients!
+It makes use of everything from strawberries, raspberries, and blackberries to kale, chia seeds, pecans, and sprouted spelt.
 This combination sets this salad apart from the rest adding a unique flare to your table.

 PSA: Massage your kale.
 Kale can be tricky, but it doesn’t have to be.
 If you massage the kale, with oil, lemon juice, and salt, it will soften the kale and making it less bitter and easier to chew.